-A New Organisational Architecture – Arun Maira (Member planning commission, Govt of India)
+A New Organizational Architecture – Arun Maira (Member planning commission, Govt of India)

 Let us turn, therefore, to concepts and theories of organization.
 An analysis of prevalent ‘theories-in-use’ of how to organize a complex system reveals two dominant theories: hierarchies and markets.
 In fact, these are the two alternatives described by Oliver Williamson, winner of the Nobel Prize in economics in 2009.
 These are also the two alternatives that executives imagine.
 Hence their dilemma: they want less ‘centralization’, which requires a hierarchy that they fear could stifle innovation; but they also want less ‘decentralization’, which would open up an internal market for ideas and resources no doubt, but one they fear they may not be able to coordinate and control.